anmol098/waka-readme-stats/CONTRIBUTING.md

 ### Opening a pull request

 Once you've worked on your feature/bugfix, you can open a pull request using the `master` branch as the base branch.
-Write a clear and concise PR title, and a detailed description of why you made the change, whether it is related to any issues etc. and we will review it as soon as I can.
+Write a clear and concise PR title, and a detailed description of why you made the change, whether it is related to any issues etc. and we will review it as soon as I can. \
-**If the code is not linted properly or not reformatted the PR _will be rejected_.**
+**If the code is not linted properly or not reformatted the PR _can_ and _will_ be rejected.**

 ### Setting up a development environment